Great black-backed gull: Diet

 Most foods are swallowed whole, including most fish and even other gulls.
 When foods are too large to be swallowed at once, they will sometimes be shaken in the bill until they fall apart into pieces.
 Like some other gulls, when capturing molluscs or other hard-surfaced foods such as eggs, they will fly into the air with it and drop it on rocks or hard earth to crack it open.
-Alternate foods, including berries and insects, are eaten when available.
-They will readily exploit easy food sources, including chum lines made by boats at sea.
-They are skilled kleptoparasites who will readily pirate fish and other prey captured by other birds and dominate over other gulls when they encounter them.
-At tern colonies in coastal Maine, American herring gulls (L. smithsonianus) occasionally also attack nestling and fledgling terns but in a great majority of cases were immediately pirated of their catch by great black-backs.
+Alternative foods, including berries and insects, are also eaten when available, and they will readily exploit easy food sources, including chum lines made by boats at sea.
+They are skilled kleptoparasites who will readily pirate fish and other prey captured by other birds, and their size allows them to dominate over other gulls when encountering them.
+At tern colonies in coastal Maine, American herring gulls (L. smithsonianus) occasionally also attack nestling and fledgling terns but in a great majority of cases their catch were immediately pirated by great black-backs.
 In one observation, an adult great black-back was seen to rob a female peregrine falcon (Falco peregrinus) of a freshly caught gadwall (Anas strepera).
 In another case, a third-year great black-back was observed fighting an adult female northern goshawk (Accipiter gentilis) off its kill, although the goshawk attempted to strike the gull before leaving.
 Due to their method of using intimidation while encountering other water and raptorial birds, the species has been referred to as a "merciless tyrant".
 Naturally, these gulls are attracted to the surface activity of large marine animals, from Atlantic bluefin tuna (Thunnus thynnus) to humpback whales (Megaptera novaeangliae), to capture fish driven to the surface by such creatures.